keu/docs/software/cli-release-notes.md

 This document provides a summary of all changes made to the [Astro CLI](install-cli.md) for the v0.29.x series of Astronomer Software.
 For general product release notes, see [Astronomer Software Release Notes](release-notes.md).

-If you have any questions or a bug to report, reach out to us via [Astronomer Support](https://support.astronomer.io).
+If you have any questions or a bug to report, reach out to us via [Astronomer support](https://support.astronomer.io).

 ## Astro CLI v0.29

 Release date: June 1, 2022

-### Create New Projects With Astro Runtime Images
+### Create New Projects With Astro Runtime images

 `astro dev init` now initializes Astro projects with the latest Astro Runtime image by default.
 To use a specific Runtime version, run: